 Direct Mail Still Matters

-Why Read This White Paper?
+Why Read This eBook?

 In 1897, while Mark Twain was in London on a speaking tour, rumors began that he was gravely ill or had died.
 When a newspaper reporter asked Twain for his response to these rumors, Twain replied, “The report of my death was an exaggeration.”